LexiPugh/world-life-expectancy/README.md

 # Part 2: Exploratory Data Analysis

 ### Step 1: Which Countries Have Improved the Most and Least in Life Expectancy?
 - Note: I added the HAVING clause that removes zero values because there were a handful of countries that had no life expectancy data at all, they had all 0's in that column.
-These weren't values that I could fix like I did in Part 1 of the project - I would have to do investigation into how the data was collected to understand why those values were missing and see if I could recover the missing data.
-Unfortunately I was unable to do that in the context of this project, so they got filtered out instead!
+These weren't values that I could fix as I did in Part 1 of the project - I would have to do an investigation into how the data was collected to understand why those values were missing and see if I could recover the missing data.
+Unfortunately, I was unable to do that in the context of this project, so they got filtered out instead!

 ``` SQL
 SELECT